Keszi94/battleship/README.md

  * Checked my code for problems using [PEP8](https://pep8ci.herokuapp.com/).
  * Given invalid inputs: strings when numbers are expected, out of bounds inputs, repeat inputs
  * Tested in my local terminal and the Code Institute Heroku terminal
+ * I used [Online python](https://www.online-python.com/) to test my code and logic, allowing me to avoid making major changes on Gitpod and and making comparisons easier.

 ### Manual Testing